HielkeT/Checklist-Website/README.md

 # Checklist-Website
-Code for the CDV electric motor installation and safety checklist
+Code for the CDV electric motor installation and safety checklist.

+Fuck off Caio!!!!!